|

 When

-you were born, you cried,
+you were born, you cried,and the world rejoiced.

 Live your life so that when you die,